Jay Odjick

 Jay Odjick (/ˈoʊdʒɪk/ OH-jik) is a writer, artist and television producer from the Kitigan Zibi Anishinabeg community in Québec, Canada.
 He is best known for his creation Kagagi (the raven), part of a growing number of Indigenous superheroes created by Indigenous writers and artists.
 In 2015, Kagagi has now moved from the page to the screen in a 13-episode, half-hour animated series broadcast on APTN.

 Early life

-Born in Rochester, New York, Odjick moved to where his father was from, the Kitigan Zibi Anishinabeg community just outside of Maniwaki, Quebec as a child.
-Odjick developed an interest in heroes and comic books as a child.
-He began writing stories at age 5 and received his first rejection letter from a comic publisher, Marvel Comics, at the age of ten.
+Odjick was born in Rochester, New York, but as a child, he moved to the Kitigan Zibi Anishinabeg community, where his father was from, located east of Maniwaki, Quebec.
+He developed an interest in heroes and comic books early on and began writing stories at age 5.
+At age ten, he received his first rejection letter from a comic publisher, Marvel Comics.